ZizhouJia/pyson/README.md

 Before parsing the **regist object**, the checker will be used to check the parameters.
 Another way to set the **checker** for the **regist object** is to use the **ParamsChecker**, seeing the document for more details.
 #### More About Checkers
-For more complex checking conditions, seeing the document for more details.
-Or seeing the advantage usage of the pyson to create your own checker.
+For more complex checking conditions, seeing the document for more details or creating your own checker.
+Seeing the advantage usage for creating your own checker.